focusaurus/hexagonal-lambda/readme.md

     --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1
 done
 ```

 ## Smoke Tests

 My approach to end-to-end system testing I think is best described as "smoke testing" in that I run a small/minimal set of tests that ensure me the target environment is basically operational (not billowing out smoke).
 These smoke tests do not exhaustively test the application though.
 I rely on my unit tests to thoroughly test the code's functionality.
 The smoke tests run quickly due to their very limited scope and are generally harmless and/or read-only operations.

-They can be run against different environments by setting the `API_URL` environment variable to the API Gateway URL including the path prefix corresponding to the deployment stage but no trailing slash.
+They can be run against different environments by setting the `HL_API_URL` environment variable to the API Gateway URL including the path prefix corresponding to the deployment stage but no trailing slash.

 ## Tooling

 For lambda builds at the moment I am using **webpack** and terraform for deployments.
 I haven't found a better way of managing depnedencies and getting small zip files.
 Webpack allows me to

-- Share 1 package.json file for all lambdas in the repo, which keeps things simple
+* Share 1 package.json file for all lambdas in the repo, which keeps things simple
-- Only bundle the production dependencies, no dev/test dependencies
+* Only bundle the production dependencies, no dev/test dependencies
-- Only bundle the specific dependencies of each individual lambda function.
+* Only bundle the specific dependencies of each individual lambda function.
 Because webpack walks the `require` dependency graph, each lambda gets only what it actually uses.
 (This is only to package granularity, no tree shaking to get even more precise than that)
-  - The `get-hex.zip` file is well under 1 MB, for example
+  * The `get-hex.zip` file is well under 1 MB, for example
-  - In theory the single-file bundling might even speed up the lambda cold startup time due to fewer filesystem reads, but that's just maybe a tiny side benefit
+  * In theory the single-file bundling might even speed up the lambda cold startup time due to fewer filesystem reads, but that's just maybe a tiny side benefit
-- When I looked at serverless framework in Oct 2016 it was still pretty clunky and didn't seem to have a viable dependency management solution.
+* When I looked at serverless framework in Oct 2016 it was still pretty clunky and didn't seem to have a viable dependency management solution.
 That may have already been satisfactorily fixed or if not might be soon.
 I plan to re-evaluate serverless as it matures and adopt if/when it becomes useful.
-- I like the comprehensiveness that terraform can provision almost every resource I need, both the "serverless" ones and most other random AWS stuff as well.
+* I like the comprehensiveness that terraform can provision almost every resource I need, both the "serverless" ones and most other random AWS stuff as well.
-- I think learning/using terraform is more broadly useful/valuable vs just knowing serverless.
+* I think learning/using terraform is more broadly useful/valuable vs just knowing serverless.

 I use **eslint** for static analysis.
 Very valuable.